hphelion/documentation/cli.unix.2.reference.md

 ###Description
-To add a key pair specify the name or specify a fingerprint and private key data.
+To add a key pair specify the name, or specify a fingerprint and private key data.
 Use the `-o` option to save the key to a file, or specify an availability zone.

 ###Examples
 Create the key 'mykey':